Audit your E2E coverage

 - Order confirmation email link ..
 NO TEST

 Four uncovered journeys.
-The checkout one only covered the first three steps — there was no test that confirmed the confirmation screen rendered or that the order was persisted.
+The checkout test only covered the first three steps.
+Nothing confirmed the confirmation screen rendered, or that the order persisted past the redirect.

 What happened

-The gap list was uncomfortable to read.
-We had a test called checkout.spec.ts that gave us confidence — but it stopped at "place order" without verifying what came after.
-That's the most common failure mode: tests that walk into a flow but don't confirm the exit.
+The list was uncomfortable to read.
+We had a checkout.spec.ts that gave us confidence, but it stopped at "place order" without verifying what came after.
+That is the most common failure mode for an E2E suite: tests that walk into a flow but never confirm the exit.

 The abandon-and-return flow was the #2 support ticket source.
-We didn't know this until we correlated the gap list with the support queue.
-The test coverage gap and the production pain were in the same place.
+We didn't know this until we put the gap list next to the support queue.
+Coverage gap and production pain were in the same place.

 Password reset was tested in unit tests but not E2E.
-The unit test verified the token generation.
-It didn't test that the email link landed the user on the correct page with the correct form state.
+The unit test verified token generation.
+It did not test that the email link landed the user on the correct page with the form in the correct state.
 That's a different test.

-Once we had the gap list, prioritization was simple: we sorted by user impact and started from the top.
+Once we had the gap list, prioritisation was simple: sort by user impact and start from the top.

 What we learned

-- Coverage by journey map, not by file count.
-A file-level coverage percentage will always look better than reality because it can't see the flows that span multiple files.
+- Coverage by journey, not by file count.
+A file-level percentage will always look better than reality because it cannot see flows that span multiple files.

-- Ask Claude Code to read your routes and pages and map them to existing test files.
-This takes maybe two minutes of prompting and gives you the gap list you need to have a real conversation about testing priorities.
+- Ask Claude Code to read your routes and map them to existing test files.
+Two minutes of prompting buys you the gap list you need to have a real conversation about testing priorities.

-- A gap list is more valuable than a coverage percentage.
-"We have 4 uncovered journeys, one of which is the #2 support ticket source" is a sentence your team can act on.
+- A gap list beats a coverage percentage.
+"Four uncovered journeys, one is the #2 support ticket source" is a sentence your team can act on.
 "82% E2E coverage" is not.

-- Keep a coverage matrix in the repo — even a simple markdown table.
-When it lives next to the code, someone looks at it during PR review.
-When it's in a wiki or a dashboard, no one does.
+- Keep a coverage matrix in the repo, even a simple markdown table.
+When it lives next to the code, someone reads it during PR review.
+When it lives in a wiki, no one does.

 Next